This is a fairy tale of unexpected proportions. A story of unintentional fairy escapades!

 It all started innocently enough.

-Three years ago, on Pinterest, I came upon a photo of a charming garden with a little Fairy Door hidden by a shrub.
+A while back, on Pinterest, I came upon a photo of a charming garden with a little Fairy Door hidden by a shrub.
 Right then and there, I realized that our backyard was not complete!
 I, TOO, had to have a Fairy Door.
 And as soon as possible!

 It made me remember, when I was a small girl around six years old, and my grandmother had a cement bird bath in her backyard.
 For whatever reason, the bowl of the bird bath was removed and left, turned upside down, on the grass.
 The next morning, when we went to return the bowl to its rightful place, we discovered the most intricate lacy pattern on the inside, made in some kind of magical way, by the long grass and dew making amazing marks in the dust that had been on the bird bath… it looked just like some kind of intricate lace.

 My grandmother said it must have been done by the garden fairies.
 You’d have to know my grandmother – and her delightful backyard, to completely understand this.
 It was full of lovely flowers and ferns and little mossy spots.
 It was COMPLETELY credible that fairies lived in her garden.
 Especially to a six year old.
 And it was even more believable that Grandma absolutely believed they frolicked around at night.
 She might have even SEEN one.
 I’m pretty sure she did!
 This is just one of the many wonderful memories of my Grandma…

 But, back to how I became an unintentional Fairy Godmother.
 It was the summer of 2012…..

 The girl caught a glimpse of our Fairy Doors and Gnome Home.
 “What’s that?” she asked, pointing to one.
 “Well, it’s a fairy door.”
 I said.
 Her eyes got as BIG as saucers.
 “You have FAIRIES in your backyard???”
 “Why, yes I think we DO!
 All these little doors just appeared one day!”